nyuwinc/two-sigma-interview/Prob1/Answer.md

 algorithm.
 However, the space complexity because O(n).

 We can improve this algorithm even further by using an Array.
 However, we have to know whether we're dealing with ASCII or Unicode characters.
-For the sake of simplicity, let's assume we're only working letters A-Z.
+For the sake of simplicity, let's assume we're only working capital letters from A-Z
 ```
 isUnique(string):
   Array = new Array[26]